Boxed Inc. [BOXD] stock Downgrade by Citigroup analyst, price target now $2

-Boxed Inc. [NYSE: BOXD] price plunged by -21.98 percent to reach at -$0.1.
+Boxed Inc. [NYSE: BOXD] loss -48.26% on the last trading session, reaching $0.22 price per share at the time.
 The company report on February 6, 2023 that Boxed To Provide Third Party Direct-To-Consumer Logistics for Colavita USA’s E-commerce Division.

 Sponsored